JoelSchecheleski/RestClient.NET/README.md

 ### RestClient.NET

-A .NET Library aimed to simplify writing REST API Clients.
+A .NET Library aimed to simplify the writing of REST API Clients

 ## Example